Watch the associated video on YouTube or MakerTube

 Initialize a Go Module #

-Now that we have the Go compiler installed, we can start writing some code.
+Now that we have installed the Go compiler, we can start writing some code.

 Go modules are used organize Go source code.
 Create a folder just for this tutorial.
 Open